Car Insurance

 Furthermore, the increased use of sophisticated vehicle technology has driven up repair costs.
 Modern vehicles are now equipped with advanced features such as auto-braking systems, adaptive cruise control, and complex hybrid systems that are costly to replace or repair.
 This has directly influenced the price of car insurance.

 Additionally, there’s been a noticeable increase in the number of car accidents, probably due to more cars on the road and an uptick in distracted driving.
-The more claims an car insurance company has to pay out, the higher the car insurance premiums become for everyone.
+The more claims a car insurance company has to pay out, the higher the car insurance premiums become for everyone.

 Lastly, changes in legislation and regulation have also played a part.
 New laws require insurance companies to provide more extensive coverage in certain areas, and these additional benefits are reflected in increased premiums.